Shrine of St. Patrick's Bell: Crest and front

 The top of the crest is lined with a hollow gilt bronze cap with extended wings terminating in animal heads.
-Its mid-portion conations the heads of two confronted birds in profile with raised wings.
-The center of its main section contains a large blue glass boss (or stud) holding a cloisonné (held in place by strips of wire) insert.
-The center of the panel to the right is decorated with zoomorphic interlace, while the center of the insert to the right is now empty.
+Its mid-portion contains the heads of two confronted birds in profile with raised wings.
+The centre of its main section contains a large blue glass boss (or stud) holding a cloisonné (held in place by strips of wire) insert.
+The centre of the panel to the right is decorated with zoomorphic interlace, while the centre of the insert to the right is now empty.